Onabanjomicheal/Adaptive-Traffic-Signal-DQN/README.md

 A basic reinforcement learning agent that uses a Q-table to store and update Q-values.
 While less scalable than DQN for large state spaces, it provides a valuable comparison for the learning process.

+## Simulation and Evaluation

+All simulations were conducted using the command-line SUMO (sumo executable for performance).
+A consistent step-length of 0.5 seconds was maintained across all experiments for fair comparison.
+Performance metrics, including total trips completed, average travel time, average speed, and detailed emission outputs (CO2, CO, HC, NOx, PMx, Fuel, Noise), were collected using SUMO's built-in --tripinfo-output and --emission-output flags.

 ## Results and Analysis

 After running the simulations, the `results/` directory will contain:

 -   `Traffic metrics report.xlsx`: A spreadsheet detailing various traffic flow metrics (e.g., average waiting time, total travel time) for each simulation run.
 -   Plots for each agent (e.g., `Fixed Time_Queue Lenght.png`, `Fixed Timing_reward image.png`): Visualizations of key performance indicators over the simulation duration.
 These plots help in comparing the effectiveness of the different agents.

+## Discussion
+The performance of the three traffic signal control strategies was rigorously compared under identical traffic demand conditions.
+The Fixed Timing (FT) and Q-Learning (QL) simulations were run for a fixed duration of 3600 simulated seconds (1 hour).
+The Deep Q-Learning (DQN) agent was trained over an extended period (up to 5 simulated hours, 36000 steps), but its exceptional performance meant it cleared all traffic much faster, completing its run in just 1446.02 simulated seconds.

 ## Contributing